Maalaiyitta Mangai: Production

 Maalaiyitta Mangai is an adaptation of the novel Chandra Nath by Sarat Chandra Chattopadhyay.
 The film marked the acting debut of Manorama.
 In an interview, she recalled that it was Kannadasan who insisted her to perform the comical role for the film as portraying such characters would cement her status in the industry.

 Soundtrack

 Music was composed by Viswanathan–Ramamoorthy and all lyrics were written by Kannadasan.
 According to Scroll.in writer Sruthisagar Yamunan, the song "Engal Dravida Ponnade" was a "direct challenge to the Congress party's version of nationalism".
 Kannadasan wrote the song with Mahalingam singing, as a challenge in response to actor/politician M. G. Ramachandran's prediction that the film would fail because of his belief that Mahalingam would not be accepted as a lead actor by party cadres.
+The song "Naan Andri Yaar Arivaar" is set to the raga Abhogi, and "Sentamizh Thenmozhiyal" is set to Kapi.